-- Generally compatible with beneficial predators and parasites (natural enemies), beneficial nematodes (check company websites for more information).
+- Generally compatible with beneficial predators and parasites (natural enemies), and beneficial nematodes (check company websites for more information).

 - Can be used in rotation with conventional chemicals to reduce the risk of pathogens developing resistance to conventional fungicides.

 Limitations of Biological Fungicides

 - Must be used preventively, for they will not cure diseased plants.

 - Must be used with proper cultural controls for plant growth, including starting with a clean growing environment and clean plants.

 - Must be used with strict sanitation protocols.

-- Shelf life is shorter than conventional fungicides and need to be stored under proper conditions to avoid BCA mortality. (consult labels).
+- Shelf life is shorter than conventional fungicides and needs to be stored under proper conditions to avoid BCA mortality. (consult labels).

 - May need to be re-applied more often than conventional fungicides